Law Firm in Pakistan

 Answer: Marriage dissolution is the legal process of ending a marriage.
 It can be initiated by either spouse through various means such as divorce, Khula (initiated by the wife), Talaq (initiated by the husband), or mutual consent.

-The grounds for marriage dissolution can include:
+Answer: The grounds for marriage dissolution can include:

 • Infidelity or unfaithfulness